christinuhhh/CSCI-111-Project/README.md

 Group7 is the final file where the whole project can be found

-to run the server, navigate to Group7, then type: python manage.py migrate
+to run the server, navigate to Group7, then type:

+1. python manage.py migrate
-python manage.py runserver
+2. python manage.py runserver
-then type https://localhost:8000/ on any browser
+3. https://localhost:8000/ on any browser to access the website